^

 Treatment lissencephaly

-Lissencephaly refers to incurable organic defects, therefore only supportive and symptomatic treatment is possible.
-[29]
+Lissencephaly is an incurable organic defect, so only supportive and symptomatic treatment is possible. [ 29 ]

-First of all, this is the use of anticonvulsants and antiepileptic drugs, as well as the installation of a gastrostomy tube in the stomach (if the child is not able to swallow on his own).
-Massage is helpful.
+First of all, this is the use of anticonvulsants and antiepileptic drugs, as well as the installation of a gastrostomy tube in the stomach (if the child is unable to swallow independently).
+Massage is useful.

 Prevention

-Experts recommend that future parents seek genetic counseling, and pregnant women - timely register with obstetricians and gynecologists and undergo all routine examinations.
+Experts recommend that future parents seek genetic counseling, and that pregnant women register with obstetricians and gynecologists in a timely manner and undergo all scheduled examinations.

 Forecast

 For children with lissencephaly, the prognosis depends on its degree, but most often the child's mental development does not exceed the level of four to five months.
-And all children with such a diagnosis suffer from severe psychomotor disorders and intractable epilepsy.
-[30]
+And all children with this diagnosis suffer from severe psychomotor disorders and difficult-to-treat epilepsy. [ 30 ]

-According to the NINDS (American National Institute of Neurological Diseases and Stroke), the maximum life expectancy for lissencephaly is about 10 years.
+According to NINDS (the American National Institute of Neurological Disorders and Stroke), the maximum life expectancy for people with lissencephaly is about 10 years.

 You are reporting a typo in the following text: